webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Biomorphic-Healing.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Biomorphic Healing
+>4  Might

 You consciously send out a pulse of your biomorphic field (a strange energy your body generates) and focus it on a living creature within short range.
 The target gains a free and immediate one-action recovery roll.
 You can't use this ability again on that creature until after its next ten-hour rest.
 Action.